-Improved immunization coverage also contributed to the significant decrease in measles mortality (>75%)over the past 40 years.
-Coverage of other immunizations for children in Yemen, such as the pentavalent vaccine, pneumococcal, and rotavirus vaccines, has also improved recently20.
+Improved immunization coverage also be a factor to the significant decrease in measles mortality (>75%) over the past 40 years.
+Other immunizations coverage for children in Yemen, such as the pentavalent vaccine, pneumococcal, and rotavirus vaccines, has also improved recently20.
 Finally, the rapid social and economic development, waning of war, and political stability in Yemen from 1980 to 2009 could have had a significant impact on child survival21.
 Yemen must address the many environmental, behavioral and health bottlenecks to achieve continuous child survival goals during the SDG era.
-Reaching the SDG target of under-five mortality of less than 25 deaths per 1,000 will require continual improvement faster than the rate of improvement during the previous era.
-Doing so will require targeting behavioral risk factors such as unsafe sanitation, unsafe water supplies, and household air pollution to reduce or eliminate deaths from diarrheal disease and LRI.
-On the other hand, other risk factors for child mortality, such as maternal illiteracy and bad practices, 22 will be addressed through behavior change communication by the higher education institution.
-With the reduction of infectious diseases, neonatal syndromes have emerged as the leading cause of death for children in Yemen.
-This could be due to low coverage (16%) of institutional connectivity and many bottlenecks in the health system such as poor quality of care and a shortage of welltrained health workforce in peripheral health facilities.
-Integrated neonatal interventions ^{23, 24} such as neonatal care at home, higher institutional childbirth coverage, and better management of neonatal syndromes in all health facilities through trained health workers can help achieve the goal of neonatal deaths during the SDG era.
+Reaching the SDG target of underfive mortality of less than 25 deaths per 1,000 will require continual development faster than the rate of development during the previous era.
+Doing so require targeting behavioral risk factors such as unsafe sanitation, unsafe water supplies, and household air pollution to decrease or eradicate deaths from diarrheal disease and LRI.
+Alternatively, other risk factors for child mortality, such as maternal illiteracy and bad practices22 will be focused on behavior change communication by the higher education institution.
+With the decrease infectious diseases, neonatal syndromes have emerged as the leading cause of death for children in Yemen.
+This could be due to low coverage (16%) of institutional connectivity and many restricted accesses in the health system such as poor quality of care and a shortage of well-trained health works in tangential health facilities.
+Integrated neonatal interventions^{23,24} such as neonatal care at home, higher institutional childbirth coverage, and better management of neonatal syndromes in all health facilities through trained health workers can help achieve the goal of neonatal deaths during the SDG era.
 In the current study, malnutrition accounted for 3.9% of childhood diseases (Table 3), and this confirms that malnutrition as a cause of death and a risk factor for other diseases remains a major health problem in Yemen, especially in the past six years25.
-Many factors associated with malnutrition such as food insecurity and poor infant and child feeding practices 26 need to be addressed through multi-sectoral approaches through community engagement and other sectors such as education and agriculture.
+Many factors associated with malnutrition such as food insecurity and poor infant and child feeding practices26 need to be addressed through multi-sectoral approaches through community engagement and other sectors such as education and agriculture.